leozxliu/lammps/doc/src/neigh_modify.rst

 up.
 If you set the binsize to 0.0, LAMMPS will use the default binsize of 1/2 the cutoff.

+The *collection/type* option allows you to define collections of atom types, used by the *multi* neighbor mode.
+By grouping atom types with similar physical size or interaction cutoff lengths, one may be able to improve performance by reducing overhead.
+You must first specify the number of collections N to be defined followed by N lists of types.
+Each list consists of a series of type ranges separated by commas.
+The range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range of values.
+This takes the form "\*" or "\*n" or "n\*" or "m\*n".
+For example, if M = the number of atom types, then an asterisk with no numeric values means all types from 1 to M.  A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from n to M (inclusive).
+A middle asterisk means all types from m to n (inclusive).
+Note that all atom types must be included in exactly one of the N collections.

+The *collection/interval* option provides a similar capability.
+This command allows a user to define collections by specifying a series of cutoff intervals.
+LAMMPS will automatically sort atoms into these intervals based on their type-dependent cutoffs or their finite size.
+You must first specify the number of collections N to be defined followed by N values representing the upper cutoff of each interval.
+This command is particularly useful for granular pair styles where the interaction distance of particles depends on their radius and may not depend on their atom type.

 Restrictions
 """"""""""""

 If the "delay" setting is non-zero, then it must be a multiple of the "every" setting.